ZcashAnonymous/zcash-tor-manual/docs.md

 ## How to install
-First, you'll need to install all of the nessisary tor packages.
+First, you'll need to install all of the necessary tor packages.
 This will be done through the normal web, so your IP will be exposed here.

 ```bash
 sudo ./install-tor.sh